civican/legisinfo/44-1/bills/C-49/bill_text.md

 His Majesty in right of Canada or in right of the Province may rely on the Regulator for the purposes of consulting with the Indigenous peoples of Canada respecting any potential adverse impact of a work or activity in the offshore area on existing Aboriginal and treaty rights recognized and affirmed by section 35 of the `Constitution Act, 1982` and the Regulator may, on behalf of His Majesty, if appropriate, accommodate any adverse impacts on those rights.

-> **Explanatory Note**:
-> New.

 ### Section 118

 Subsection 19(1) of the Act is replaced by the following:

 ### Section 19

-  **(1)** The Federal Minister and the Provincial Minister are entitled to access to any information or documentation relating to petroleum resource **and renewable energy** activities in the offshore area that is provided for the purposes of this Act or any regulation made **under it** and such information or documentation shall, on the request of either Minister, be disclosed to that Minister without requiring the consent of the party who provided the information or documentation.
+  **(1)** The Federal Minister and the Provincial Minister are entitled to access to any information or documentation relating to petroleum resource and renewable energy activities in the offshore area that is provided for the purposes of this Act or any regulation made under it and such information or documentation shall, on the request of either Minister, be disclosed to that Minister without requiring the consent of the party who provided the information or documentation.

-> **Explanatory Note**:
-> Existing text of subsection 19(1):
-> *Existing Text*:
-> > The Federal Minister and the Provincial Minister are entitled to access to any information or documentation relating to petroleum resource activities in the offshore area that is provided for the purposes of this Act or any regulation made thereunder and such information or documentation shall, on the request of either Minister, be disclosed to that Minister without requiring the consent of the party who provided the information or documentation.

 ### Section 119